eez-open/studio/help/en-US/components/widgets/Dropdown (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Koristite ovaj widget za odabir jedne opcija iz liste.
+We can use this widget when we need to select one option from the list.

 # PROPERTIES

-## Data [DRAFT]
+## Data

-Varijabla u koju će biti pospremljen zero-based indeks odabrane opcije.
+The variable in which the zero-based index of the selected option will be stored.

-## Default style [DRAFT]
+## Default style

-Style koji se koristi za renderiranje.
+Style used when rendering of the Widget.

-## Options [DRAFT]
+## Options

-Lista opcija.
+List of options.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   eez-gui-widgets-demo
+* _eez-gui-widgets-demo_